TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 9/Acts 9.12.md

 ---

-and he hath seen a man named Ananias coming in, and laying his hands on him, that he might receive his sight.
+and in a vision he has seen a man named Ananias coming in, and laying his hands on him, that he might receive his sight."